Pottawattamie County, Iowa: Law enforcement

 Pottawattamie County is served by the Pottawattamie County Sheriff's Office consisting of 51 sworn deputies, 13 reserve deputies, 92 detention officers and eight civilian support staff.
 Its headquarters is located in Council Bluffs, Iowa.

 Politics

 Pottawattamie County is a strongly Republican county.
-The county last backed a Democratic presidential candidate in 1964 as the party won nationally by a landslide, & only voted Democratic in four other elections prior to that.
+The county last backed a Democratic presidential candidate in 1964 as the party won nationally by a landslide and only voted Democratic in four other elections prior to that.
 Some recent elections were more competitive, with Barack Obama losing the county in 2008 by less than 1,000 votes.
 However, Donald Trump won the county by 21% in 2016, by 17% in 2020, and by 20% in 2024.